Display-Lab/psdo/README.md

     * have been squashed to a single (or minimal) number of commits.

 ## Development

+### Getting Started
+1. Clone this repository
+2. Download & install Protege
+3. Install wget
+    * OSX: `brew install wget`
+    * Debian/Ubuntu: `sudo apt-get install wget`
+3. `cd` to project directory
+4. Run tools/download-catalog.sh
+5. Open Protege
+6. Open FIO ontology
+    1. Use File>Open... menu item
+    2. Open owl file src/ontology/fio-edit.owl in project directory

-### Importing Terms from External Ontologies
+### MIREOT Terms External Ontologies
+Use if the imported ontologies become too cumbersome to import in their entirety.
-**MIREOT**: Minimum Information to Reference an External Ontology Term.
+- **MIREOT**: Minimum Information to Reference an External Ontology Term.

-Use Owl Tools or OntoFox to generate the import rdf-xml.
+1. Use Owl Tools or OntoFox to generate the import file.
 This will be a subset of the ontology the term was imported from.
+2. Replace the target file in imports directory. e.g. Replace imports/iao.owl with the mireot'd version iao_import.owl

 ### Building Ontology Artifacts